 Fun fact: A relatively new breed (her origins only date back to the early 2000s!), the Ukrainian Levkoy sports wrinkles all over her hairless form, which gives her an even more distinctive look!

 Think you want to parent one of these hairless cat breeds?
-A few things to note—
+A few things to note about hairless cat breeds —

 Thumbnail: Photography by dezy / Shutterstock.